 Consider this marvel: a digital recording, be it one year or a century old, bears no marks of wear, and its sound quality remains resolute and untarnished as the day it was born.
 The symphonies that reverberate through digital realms transcend time, poised to be savored with the same verve and splendor by the listeners of generations yet unborn.
 Such is the enchanting allure of memory - a digital recording's defining characteristic.

-Now, we seek to unravel the enigma that shrouds the human consciousness.
 To ascertain whether the human mind dances to the rhythm of analog or the precision of digital, we embark upon a journey into the eye's retina.
 Within its depths, a mesmerizing arrangement of cells awaits our scrutiny, ready to divulge secrets of our perception.
 As we gaze upon the retina, we find a tapestry of light-sensitive photoreceptor cells - the rods and cones - that weave together to interpret our visual world.
-Their response to light is nothing short of wondrous, translating this ethereal input into electrical impulses, igniting the neurons that form the foundation of our vision.
+Their response to light is to translate this ethereal input into electrical impulses, igniting the neurons that form the foundation of our vision.

 The retina of the human eye looks strikingly similar to the digital camera above.
 Let us take a closer look at a section inside the retina of the eye: